bitpressio/bitpressio.github.io/mastering-docker-php.md

                                         <li>Caching Composer for faster Docker builds</li>
                                     </ul> -->
                                     <p>
                                         Are you curious how to use PHP Composer with Docker?
-You will Learn how to install the Composer CLI tool and install your application dependencies while building a Docker image.
+You will Learn how to install the PHP Composer CLI and install your application dependencies while building a Docker image.
 Learn how to install private composer repositories without leaving a trace of sensitive API keys or SSH credentials.
-Learn how to cache Composer dependencies for faster image builds.
                                     </p>
                                 </div>
                             </div>